Larence0401/Lingogee/README.md

 - group chat functionality
 - forwarding messages
-- building a version of this app in react Native
+- building a version of this app in React Native

 ## Deploy on Vercel